joemarlo/blog/content/posts/covid-nyc-ridership.md

 The first question to be addressed: are smaller decreases in ridership explained by essential worker status?
 Essential worker status can be approximated based on the industry residents labor in.
 Aligning these industries to the [Delaware essential industry list](https://coronavirus.delaware.gov/wp-content/uploads/sites/177/2020/04/DE-Industry-List-4.21.pdf) (one of the few discrete lists available), the proportion of essential workers can be estimated (below left).
 It's difficult to verify the accuracy but it is in line with the US-wide estimate from the Economic Policy Institute which claims [55 million American workers are essential](https://www.epi.org/blog/who-are-essential-workers-a-comprehensive-look-at-their-wages-demographics-and-unionization-rates/).

 Second, how does ridership correlate with income?
 Below right.
 The [New York Times found](https://www.nytimes.com/interactive/2020/05/15/upshot/who-left-new-york-coronavirus.html) that income was a strong predictor of the emptying of a neighborhood during Covid.
 Their analysis was based on smartphone location data of residents and excluded commuters.
+Additionally, [The City](https://www.thecity.nyc/government/2020/4/12/21247125/garbage-pickups-tell-a-tale-of-two-cities-with-part-of-manhattan-shrinking) found that collected household trash tonnage reduced 5% in the wealthier parts of Manhattan even as NYC overall had a 4.1% increase in trash.
+That may reflect an exodus of the wealthier residents.

 The income story is right in line with expectations with Manhattan and the northern parts of Brooklyn clearly representing the wealthiest neighborhoods.
 The essential worker map is a mixed bag; parts of Brooklyn and Manhattan contain more essential workers than expected.
 And some contain less than expected such as East Williamsburg and Bushwick in Brooklyn and Manhattan near Columbia University.
 However, the Bronx and south Brooklyn contain the most which aligns well with the ridership map.